Gokuladasi

 Gokuladasi is a 1948 Indian Tamil-language film directed and produced by K. Subrahmanyam.
 The film stars C. Honnappa Bhagavathar and M. V. Rajamma in lead roles, with T. R. Ramachandran, N. Krishnamurthi, Lalitha, and Padmini in supporting roles.

 Plot

 Kamaroopan is a lustful king who faces the curse of Goddess Parvati and is reborn as a common jeweller in the town of Gokulam.
 The jeweller happens to set his eyes on a Devadasi named Anuradha and tries to woo her.
 Anuradha, on the other hand, was a singer-dancer in her previous birth and a devotee of Parvati.
 She was cursed by sage Narada for displeasing him and is reborn as Anuradha.
-The jeweller keeps trying to seduce Anuradha not realising the actions he had committed in his previous birth.
-To settle the matter, Krishna rids both the jeweller and the Devadasi of their curses.
+The jeweller keeps trying to seduce Anuradha, not realising the actions he had committed in his previous life.
+Krishna rids both the jeweller and the Devadasi of their curses.

 Cast

 Adapted from Film News Anandan and The Hindu.